 The Best Baked Beans Recipe

 Looking to elevate your barbecue spread?
 These Smoked Peach Pie Chipotle Baked Beans bring a bold, irresistible twist to a classic side dish.
 As a BBQ expert, I’ve been making baked beans for decades.
 From classic to bacon jam beans, I’ve made them a million ways.
-These smoked peach pie chipotle baked beans are some of my absolute favorite!
+These smoked peach pie chipotle baked beans are some of my absolute favorites!

 Slow-smoked beans soak up a rich, smoky sauce that combines the natural sweetness of peach filling with the smoky heat of chipotle peppers.
 The result?
 A delightful blend of sweet, spicy, and savory in every bite.

 The peach filling adds a fruity richness to these beans, while a hint of brown sugar beautifully balances the smoky heat of chipotle.
-Whether you’re firing up the grill or just looking to spice up your meal, these baked beans are a one-of-a-kind side dish that delivers both warmth and bold flavor with a sweet peach kick!
+Whether you’re firing up the grill or just looking to spice up your meal, these baked beans are a one-of-a-kind side dish that delivers warmth and bold flavor with a sweet peach kick!

 Peach Pie Chipotle Baked Beans Ingredients